b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ## Probability - definition {#sec:statistics_intro_probability_definition}

-For me probability is one of the key concepts in statistics, after all any statistical software will gladly calculate the famous p-value (a form of probability) for you.
+To me probability is one of the key concepts in statistics, after all any statistical software will gladly calculate the famous p-value (a form of probability) for you.
 Still, let's get back to our probability definition (see the sub-chapter name).

-As said, at the conclusion of the previous section, probability is a way to measure certainty.
+As said, at the conclusion of the previous section (@sec:statistics_intro), probability is a way to measure certainty.
 It's like with the grades in school.
 In Poland a pupil can score 1 to 6 (lowest to highest grade) and this tells us how well he mastered the subject.
 If I score 1 then I didn't master it at all, but when I get 6 this means that I got it all.
 We know from everyday life that probability takes values from 0 to 100%, e.g.

 > - Are you sure of it?
 > - Absolutely, one hundred percent.